These bipolars are more commonly known for their positive contributions to society.

 ~Linda Hamilton ~ actress

 ~William B Rose ~ musician (Axel Rose)

 These individuals have been documented as bipolar in research print, or on television shows such as "Oprah" or "Larry King."
-Other have documented their diagnosis on Internet sites.
-All people listed here have been verified by two Internet sources.
-Keeping that research elsewhere . . . ask if you're interested.
+Others have documented their diagnosis on Internet sites.
+All people listed here have been verified as bipolar from at least two Internet sources.
+I'm keeping that research elsewhere . . . email me if you're interested.

 ~Ned Beatty ~ actor